GyroGenex/tictactoe/README.md

 A simple command-line implementation of the classic Tic-Tac-Toe game for two players.
 Players take turns choosing a position on a 3x3 grid to place their markers, either "X" or "O." The game checks for a winner or a tie after each turn.

 Features

 Two-player gameplay

 Validates player input

 Checks for wins and ties

 Displays the game board after each turn
-Getting Started
-Prerequisites
-Python 3.x installed on your machine.
-Running the Game
-Clone the repository or download the tictactoe.py file.

-Open a terminal and navigate to the directory containing the file.

-Run the game using the following command:

-bash
-Copy code
-python tictactoe.py
-Follow the prompts to select positions on the grid.

 Game Instructions

 The game is played on a 3x3 grid.

 Players take turns to select a position by entering a number from 1 to 9, corresponding to the grid layout: